unimodular/Spotify/README.md

 ## Overview
+This project analyzes Spotify podcasts using BTM for topic modeling, PCA for dimensionality reduction, and KMeans for clustering.
+The methodology effectively extracts meaningful insights and aligns with real-world semantics, enabling personalized recommendations.

 ## Requirements
 To run the codes, you will need the following libraries installed in your environment.
 The code is in the